bitspittle/limp/README.md

-This change is unlikely to matter too much in most applications -- if performance is *that* critical for you, you probably should look elsewhere for better gains -- but it can be useful to compile all your code upfront, so that an accidental syntax error will be caught at startup time instead of hours later at runtime.
+This change is unlikely to matter too much in most applications -- if performance is *that* critical for you, you probably should look elsewhere for better gains -- but it can be useful to compile all your code upfront, so that an accidental syntax error will be caught at startup time rather than hours later at runtime.

-### Code Examples
+### Code examples

 Bringing everything together: